NathanTheGr8/SCCMPackageAutomation/README.md

     - The SCCM Management console installed
     - The SCCM cmdlet library

 These imports should be handled automatically, but it seems to be buggy right now.
+The Add-CMDeviceCollectionQueryMembershipRule seems to not work without a manuel import.

+Powershell App Deployment Toolkit (PSADT)
+  - I assume all packages are PSADT packages and install files are in the files directory.
+  - I asssume you have Deploy-Application.ps1 at the root folder of the package.

 ### Sources